ocp1006/bank-hapoalim-credit-card-totaler/README.md

 ![Screenshot of Extension](./screenshot/screenshot.jpg)

+## Prerequisites
+You have your external credit cards linked and displayed on Bank Hapoalim's website.
+If you don't know how to do it, Google is your friend...

 ## Installation
 Easiest way to install is by visiting either the Chrome web store or Mozilla Addons and download the extension:
 ### Chrome Web Store: